Low Rates &

 Not all Pennsylvania mortgage brokers are the same.
 Before choosing one, here are the questions to ask:

 Yes.
-The Poconos is one of the top short-term rental markets on the East Coast and Alpine has significant experience financing Pocono vacation rental properties.
-Second home loans, investment property loans, and DSCR loans for short-term rental properties are all options depending on your situation and intended use.
+The Poconos is one of the top short term rental markets on the East Coast and Alpine Mortgage has experience financing Pocono vacation rental properties.
+Second home loans, investment property loans and DSCR loans for short term rental properties are all options depending on your situation and intended use.
 Pike County buyers benefit from the high cost area conforming loan limits up to $1,209,750.

 More lenders means more options and better odds of finding the most competitive rate for your specific situation.
 Some brokers work with just 2-3 lenders.
 Alpine works with a large network of over 30 wholesale lenders covering conventional, government, jumbo, Non-QM, DSCR and reverse mortgage programs.